-Each year the LAPS Foundation presents approximately 10 graduating LAHS seniors with scholarships.
-The awards go to students who have demonstrated a balance of academic excellence, extracurricular participation and community service throughout their high school careers, both for their schools and their community.
+Each year the LAPS Foundation presents several graduating LAHS seniors with a Community Service scholarship.
+The awards go to students who have demonstrated community service throughout their high school careers, both for their schools and their community.
 In 2022 LAPS Foundation created a new scholarship for students planning on a career technical path.
 One or two students will be awarded the Career Technical Scholarship each year.
 LAPS Foundation scholarship winners choose an Educator of Distinction, who is an educator that had a positive impact on the student’s time in the Los Alamos Public Schools.
 LAPS Foundation also administers several memorial scholarships.

 2019 Los Alamos Public Schools Foundation Scholarship Winners